 - 1. Make application and be accepted to Mississippi Gulf Coast Community College, Jackson County Campus. - 2.
 Make application to the Radiologic Technology (RT) Program - a.
 Pick up an application packet from the Health occupations secretary of the RT program faculty. - b.
 Return completed applications to the Health Occupations secretary or the RT program faculty no later than 2:00p.m. on the second Friday in February. - c.
 Incomplete applications will not be considered - 3.
 File copies of ACT score in the Office of Admissions. - 4.
 File copies of official transcripts of all college work in the Office of Admissions. - 5.
 Have a minimum Grade Point Average (GPA) of 2.5 on college work with no grade less than "C" on any core courses in the current RT curriculum.
-If no college work has been completed, have a GPA of 2.5 or higher for core courses from high school.
-(College Algebra and all sciences must have been taken in the past 5 years). - 6.
+If no college work has been completed, have a GPA of 2.5 or higher for core courses from high school. - 6.
 Achieve a composite score of 21 or higher on the enhanced version of the ACT (version after 1989).
 Applicants having a composite score less than 21 on the enhanced version of the ACT or a GED equivalency should meet with the Career and Technical Counselor or RT Program faculty for guidance on special entrance requirements.
-Special entrance requirements include successful completion of the following courses with a grade of "C" or better: Anatomy & Physiology I, College Algebra, English Composition I, and Psychology or Sociology (refer to course descriptions for required prerequisites)
+Special entrance requirements include successful completion of the following courses with a grade of "C" or better: Anatomy & Physiology I, College Algebra, English Composition I, and Psychology or Sociology (refer to course descriptions for required prerequisites) - 7.
+Radiologic Technology students must submit to substance testing in accordance with the ADN and Allied Health Programs Substance Testing Policy and Procedures.